MartinLenaerts/engineering-project/README.md

   -h, --help            show this help message and exit -f FILENAME, --filename FILENAME
-                        BPMN file to translate (.bpmn file), if this argument is not given all the files in the folder "resources/bpmn_diagrams" will be translated -o OUTPUT, --output OUTPUT
+                        BPMN file to translate (.bpmn file), if this argument is not given, all the files in the folder "resources/bpmn_diagrams" will be translated -o {png,txt}, --output {png,txt}
-                        output type (png or txt)
-  -k KEEP, --keep KEEP  Save the output file(s) in the same location as the
-                        .bpmn file.
-If "False", the file(s) will be saved
+                        output type (png or txt) --keep                Save the output file(s) in the same location as the .bpmn file. if this argument is not given, the file(s) will be saved here: "cache/petri_output"
-                        here: "cache/petri_output"
 ```

 ### With `Docker`